vanmars/language-suggester/README.md

 # _Language Selector_

-#### _Programming Language Recomendation Web App, 14 August 2020_
+#### _Web application to recommend programming language, 14 August 2020_

 #### By _**Vanessa Stewart**_

 ## Description

-_This is a web application that uses a form to gather personal user data that is then processed by an algorithm to recommend the programming language best suited for that user._
+_This is a web application that uses a form to gather personal user data that is then processed using jQuery to recommend the programming language best suited for that user._

 ## Setup/Installation Requirements
 To View Project: